 Under state law, a personal representative is the person appointed by the court to administer an estate.
 The term includes both executors (appointed when the decedent has a will) and administrators (appointed in the absence of a will).
 A personal representative nominated in a will has no authority over estate assets unless appointed by the court.
-The probate court will issue Letters Testamentary (called Letters of Administration or Letters of Representative to act on the decedent's behalf to handle his or her tax returns and other matters.
+The probate court will issue Letters Testamentary (called Letters of Administration or Letters of Representation in some states) authorizing the personal representative to act on the decedent's behalf to handle his or her tax returns and other matters.